How a Septic System Works

 At B & B Sanitation we like to remind our friends and clients that a well-maintained septic system can run for decades, but an abused or neglected one can fail tomorrow.
 We believe that once you understand how a septic system functions, you can take better care of it.
-Give us a call to schedule septic system service if you can't remember the last time your pump or holding tank was pumped.
+Give us a call to schedule septic system service if you can't remember the last time your septic tank was pumped.
+It may be time.
 We are based in Gravenhurst and serve all of Muskoka.

 How a Septic Tank Works